alanrob17/Portfolio/content/post/using-sql-server-to-create-json.md

 categories: ["programming"]
 ---

+I am currently creating a JavaScript based website to display a version of my RecordDB database.
+The data will need to be consumed from a JSON file that will be stored in a web browser using local storage.

+The advantage of using local storage is that it is persistent and will still be available once you close and reopen your web browser.
+The first part of this process will be to export my data from a SQL Server database to a JSON formatted file.

-### Using SQL Server to create JSON from SQL queries
+#### Using SQL Server to create JSON from SQL queries

 My first efforts in using SQL Server to dump SQL query data as JSON were a failure because I couldn't get the JSON to validate successfully.